sammancoaching/website/_learning_hours/small_steps/example_guided_design.md

 This can make a good follow up after [Design in the red step](design_with_a_test.html).

+There are two videos on Emily Bache's YouTube channel for learning hours on this topic - ["Usage First Design in TDD"](https://youtu.be/4xNPMbV4J4w) and ["Incremental TDD"](https://youtu.be/5BftptSNrAg)

 ## Learning Objectives

 * Recognize the difference between a specification and an example